Marci599/neoarc.github.io/_wiki/sfmb_how_to_use_sprite_editor.md

 In addition, here you can also configure things like:
 - How much the subject should be offset on the X and Y axis compared to its original origin.
-- Where the helmets (Buzzy, Spiny, Pumpkin and Santa) of the player should be placed for each sprite frame, and in what direction and angle they should face.
+- Where the helmets (`Buzzy`, `Spiny`, `Pumpkin` and `Santa`) of the player should be placed for each sprite frame, and in what direction and angle they should face.
 - Where their propellers should be positioned and whether they appear in front of the player, behind, or not at all.
 - Where the wing(s) of enemies should be placed.
 - Speed, frame count, and loop type of custom-made or predefined animations.

-There are also cases where an image doesn’t contain a spritesheet but only a single sprite, like unanimated backgrounds (e.g., SMB LayerOverworld.png).
+There are also cases where an image doesn’t contain a spritesheet but only a single sprite, like unanimated backgrounds (e.g., `SMB` `LayerOverworld.png`).

-And of course, there are exceptions when it’s not possible to create a .sprite file for a spritesheet or a sprite, since its configuration is hardcoded in the game itself (e.g., TileOverworld).
+And of course, there are exceptions when it’s not possible to create a `.sprite` file for a spritesheet or a sprite, since its configuration is hardcoded in the game itself (e.g., `TileOverworld`).

 ## Download & Setup